Becoming A Notary Public in the State of Georgia

 You are required to sign and swear or affirm to the truthfulness of the information you provide on the application.

 In addition to the information shown above, you are required to state on the application form all criminal convictions you have had, including any plea of nolo contendre, except minor traffic violations.

 Endorsements of two persons who are not your relatives, who are 18 years old and who reside in Thomas County, stating that you are a person of integrity, good moral character, and capable of performing notarial acts.

-The application (or renewal) fee for a notary public is $42.00 until February 1, 2019 when the fee goes up to $52.00.
+The application (or renewal) fee for a notary public is $52.00.
 The Clerk of Thomas Superior Court accepts cash, money orders or business checks. **NO personal checks.

 The Clerk of Thomas Superior Court is required by law to review your application and either grant or deny a commission.